XGBoosting Home | About | Contact | Examples

 Binary classification involves predicting one of two classes.
 The output is typically modeled with a logistic function to return a probability.

-Here’s a quick guide on how to fit an XGBoost model for binary classification using the scikit-learn API.
+Here’s a quick example on how to fit an XGBoost model for binary classification using the scikit-learn API.

 # XGBoosting.com